Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Introduction

-The main obstacle to a systematic construction of nonlinear PM theory is the relation to massive spin-2 fields that generically contain a Boulware-Deser ghost \cite{Boulware:1973my}.
-Hence the search must focus on such ghost-free theories.
+The main obstacle to a systematic construction of nonlinear PM theory is the relation to massive spin-2 fields that generically contain a Boulware--Deser ghost \cite{Boulware:1973my}.
+Hence, the search must focus on such ghost-free theories.
 The first of these is the dRGT model \cite{deRham:2010ik,deRham:2010kj}, often described as massive gravity, though it also describes a massive spin-2 field $\gmn$ in a flat spacetime $\eta_{\mu\nu}$.
-The model is ghost-free nonlinearly \cite{Hassan:2011hr}, but it does not admit dS backgrounds \cite{DeFelice:2013awa} and hence does not accommodate even the linear PM theory.
-The generalization of dRGT models to theories of a massive spin-2 field $\gmn$ in arbitrary curved backgrounds $\fmn$ \cite{Hassan:2011vm} also exist and are free of the BD ghost \cite{Hassan:2011tf,Hassan:2012qv}.
+The model is ghost-free nonlinearly \cite{Hassan:2011hr}, but it does not admit dS backgrounds \cite{DeFelice:2013awa} and, hence, does not accommodate even the linear PM theory.
+The generalizations of dRGT models to theories of a massive spin-2 field $\gmn$ in arbitrary curved backgrounds $\fmn$ \cite{Hassan:2011vm} also exist and are free of the BD (Boulware--Deser) ghost \cite{Hassan:2011tf,Hassan:2012qv}.
 These do admit dS backgrounds for $\bar g=\lambda^2 f$ and can easily accommodate the known linear PM theory.
-However, it can be seen that the fixed non-dynamical background is inconsistent with the linear PM gauge symmetry \cite{Hassan:2012gz,Hassan:2012rq}.
-A nonlinear PM candidate along these lines had been proposed in \cite{deRham:2012kf} but it was subsequently shown that this theory cannot accommodate an extra nonlinear gauge invariance \cite{Deser:2013uy,deRham:2013wv}.
+A nonlinear PM candidate along these lines had been proposed in \cite{deRham:2012kf}, but it was subsequently shown that this theory cannot accommodate an extra nonlinear gauge invariance \cite{Deser:2013uy,deRham:2013wv}.